cpldcpu/llmbenchmark/raytracer/Readme.md

 * Most implementations take several minutes to render, which is not unexpected for a Python raytracer.
 (Try C next? :D)
 * Performance varies between implementations, with some taking significantly longer to complete
 * DeepSeek R1 spent 566 thinking and then outputted a broken file.
-I was not able to restart due to busy server.
+I was not able to restart due to a busy server.
 * 4o's first attempt required corrections, but the second attempt was successful

 ### Output Images for different LLMs